syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/How-to.md

 {% endhighlight  %}
 {% endtabs %}

-## Copy data from Excel to Grid
+## Copy data from Excel to grid

 This [blog](https://www.syncfusion.com/blogs/post/Copying-and-Pasting-Excel-Sheet-Data-to-Grid-ASPNET-MVC.aspx) is about conversion of Excel to JSON data.
-After got JSON data you can bind it to Grid.
+After got JSON data you can bind it to the grid.

-## Use NHibernate with Grid
+## Use NHibernate with grid

 ### NHibernate